alikariminik/Milestone-Project-Two/README.md

 * It should be entirely possible for an individual utilising a screen reader to easily utilise the site.

 Implementation:
 * The user will be able to navigate the site utilising a screen reader.
-All buttons and images can be selected utlising both mouse clicks and "keydown" enter.

 ### The Skeleton Plane